RikClaes/FRAPPE/README.md

 # FRAPPE: FitteR for Accretion ProPErties of T Tauri stars
 ## installation:
 - Create  conda environement with python verions 3.10 and above
-- the package can then be added to your environment using: 'pip install git+https://github.com/RikClaes/FRAPPE.git'
+- the package can then be added to your environment using: `pip install git+https://github.com/RikClaes/FRAPPE.git`

 ## Running frappe:
 Frappe works as an importable python package.